m0xpd/STRACHEY/README.md

 STRACHEY is 18HP wide.

-It extends xx mm behind the front panel when a conventional Eurorack power header (with strain relief) is fitted.
+It extends xx mm behind the front panel when a conventional Eurorack power header (with strain relief) is inserted.

 STRACHEY draws:
 xx mA from the +12V power line